 Good audio should be near the top of the list for any content provider.
 Few things are more annoying than listening to an interesting podcast with low volume, background noise, or other technical defects.

 Continuing with my speaker projects; I have finished building a Sonotube subwoofer for my Box One speakers.
 As I discovered, those speakers miss a significant part of the bottom end.
 I made up for this by using a Polk Audio PSW-10 subwoofer that was part of my home theater system.

-I found the PSW-10 was certainly loud enough, but lacked definition which became noticeable when the new speakers where installed.
+I found the PSW-10 was certainly loud enough but lacked definition which became noticeable when the new speakers were installed.
 Thus, I began thinking about a sealed box subwoofer.
 When designing the enclosure, there is a good bit of math involved in calculating the box volume.

 In any case, the technical details for this subwoofer are as follows: